 You need to consider two licenses before running your accommodation business: accommodation license and building license.

 Accommodation license includes homestay license and hotel license, depending on the number of rooms and the type of accommodation.

 A property with more than 5 rooms requires a hotel license.
 Due to its many requirements, acquiring this license is considered complicated.
 It is required to be located 500m away from the beach and must be situated within a tourism area.

 A homestay license allows you to run a property with 3-5 rooms.
 Homestay is defined as property that is rented to tourist to stay with the local family in Semarang for a smaller fee as compared to other types of accommodations.

 A building license allows you to build a property on top of the land.
 The owner of the property is the one responsible to obtain this building license.

 For example, if you are just a renter of the property, your landlord should be the one to acquire this license for you.

-Ready to be part of the promising hospitality market in Semarang?
+Ready to be part of the promising hospitality industry in Semarang?
 For more details on the requirements of different property licenses and their procedures, please fill in the form below and our professional team will assist you.